Blepharitis Home Treatment | Tried & True Blepharitis Home Remedies for Eye Relief

 Once you know confidently that you have blepharitis, you can begin pursuing blepharitis home remedies with a heightened peace of mind.
 However, this is only the first step of the process towards the alleviation of the condition.
 The next step which one must take before starting their blepharitis home treatment is to figure out what is causing the problem in the first place.

 Above, we described several of the potential causes for blepharitis.
 Since many of these causes are not necessarily related or linked together, the blepharitis home treatment process is heavily dependent on the cause of the issue.
-Blepharitis home treatment for mites, as an example, would be much different than one caused by rosacea.
+Blepharitis home treatment for demodex, as an example, would be much different than one caused by over-the-counter medication use.

 3. Treat the cause, not the symptoms.